AhmedMahmoudAbdelfatah/prezophopia/README.md

 ### React-Router-Dom

 React-Router-Dom is a routing library for React applications.
 It allows developers to define routes and navigation within a React application, making it easier to handle multiple pages or views.
 React-Router-Dom is used in the Prezophopia project to handle navigation between different views, including the login page, user profile page, and post creation page.

+### React Query

+React Query is a library for fetching, caching, and updating data in React applications.
+It allows you to make requests and handle response metadata with declarative hooks that are tied to a unique key12.
+React Query also provides features such as background refetching, pagination, optimistic updates, and more.

+### Context API

+Context API is a feature of React that allows you to share data that can be considered global for a tree of React components, such as the current authenticated user, theme, or preferred language1.
+You can use Context API to avoid prop drilling, which is passing data through intermediate components that don`t need it.

 ### HTML5